walt-id/waltid-wallet-docs/configuration-and-setup/verifier-portal-setup.md

 ### Known wallets

 The verifier portal supports the OIDC/SIOPv2 credential presentation flow, that is triggered directly from the verifier portal requesting credentials from an SSI wallet.
-To support this kind of verification flow, you need to configure the known wallets and their how to connect to them:
+To support this kind of verification flow, you need to configure the known wallets and how to connect to them:

 This example shows the known wallet configuration for the walt.id web wallet, in **verifier-config.json**: